theronhitchman/euclidean-geometry/writing/style-guide.md

 But authors are cautioned that a figure is not an argument, just a supplement.
 Write as if there is no figure, but include one anyway.

-TEG strives for a classical feel, so authors are discouraged from using mathematical symbols when words will do.
+_Transactions in Euclidean Geometry_ strives for a classical feel, so authors are discouraged from using mathematical symbols when words will do.
 English prose is easier to read than long strings of strange glyphs.

 > For example: The sentence "Triangle ABC is congruent to triangle XYZ." is
 > preferable to the sentence "\\(\triangle ABC \cong \triangle XYZ \\)."

+- Authors are **strongly** discouraged from using mathematical symbols to start sentences.
+This makes a paper jarring to read, and can lead to confusion.